devopsdays/devopsdays-web/content/events/2023-seattle/sponsor-info.md

 ### Sponsor Tables

 Gold sponsors will be able to choose the location in the venue of your sponsor table.
-Once we have finalized the layout in the first week of July we will send out emails to sponsors in batches of 5 per day in the order the sponsorship was paid for.
+Once we have finalized the layout in the last week of  July we will send out emails to sponsors in batches of 5 per day in the order the sponsorship was paid for.
 The email will contain a link to a page where you can choose your sponsor table.
 It's very important that you choose your table as soon as you receive this email for the best choice.

 With that said, we've been told that we have one of the most welcoming sponsor areas of any DevOpsDays event and will do everything in our power to make sure there's no such thing as a "bad table spot".